rabinah1/PIC-FPGA/README.md

 ## Repository structure

+- cpputest/
+    - Cpputest submodule.
+- doc/
+    - Technical documents.
 - src/
     - Software source code.
-- vhdl_src/
-    - VHDL source code.
 - test/
     - Software unit tests.
 - test_data/
     - Reference and input data for test automation, and Python-scripts for processing the data.
-- doc/
-    - Technical documents.
+- vhdl_src/
+    - VHDL source code.
+- fpga_tool.ps1: Script for managing (e.g. building) the FPGA design.
+- install_cpputest.ps1: Install cpputest.
+- makefile: Makefile for the software code.
+- run_tests.sh: Script for running test on real HW.
 - setup_env.sh: Environment setup script for GPIO usage.
-- run_tests.sh: Script for running test on real HW.
-- fpga_tool.ps1: Script for building the FPGA design, running tests using Modelsim, and loading the bitfile to the FPGA.
-- install_cpputest.ps1: Install cpputest.
 - test_file.txt: File that can be read by the Raspberry Pi, all commands in it are executed.
+- vsg_config.json: Configuration file for VHDL style check (VSG).
 - vsim_commands.txt: List of waves that are added to the Modelsim simulation.
-- vsg_config.json: Configuration file for VHDL style check (VSG).